Restoration Project in Dimond Canyon

-This project will manage urban runoff from storm drain outlets flowing into the highly-utilized, main stem of Sausal Creek in Dimond Canyon.
-It will reduce erosion and sediment flow along Sausal Creek through the design and installation of erosion control strategies at three storm drain outlets that are currently causing significant erosion along the upper banks of Dimond Canyon and are significant sources of sediment supply to the local creek reach.
-The project will use natural and engineered techniques to stabilize slopes and infiltrate or slow stormwater runoff, and includes the installation of energy dissipation structures and vegetated swales to further stabilize gullies and other erosional features.
-The project includes the removal of invasive, nonnative plants and installation of local native plants.
+This project was undertaken to manage urban water runoff from storm drain outlets flowing into the highly-utilized, main stem of Sausal Creek in Dimond Canyon.
+The goal was to reduce erosion and sediment flow along Sausal Creek.
+This was accomplished through the design and installation of erosion control strategies at three storm drain outlets that were causing significant erosion along the upper banks of Dimond Canyon and were subsequently significant sources of sediment to the local creek reach.
+The project utilized natural and engineered techniques to stabilize slopes and infiltrate or slow stormwater runoff, and included the installation of energy dissipation structures and vegetated swales to further stabilize gullies and other erosional features.
+The project includes the ongoing removal of invasive, nonnative plants and installation of local native plants.
 It will reduce sediment loads and improve habitat and water quality in Sausal Creek.

-In addition to habitat and water quality benefits, the project will serve as a teaching tool through FOSC-sponsored community volunteer workdays in Dimond Canyon.
-We will need the help of community members as well as community service organizations to plant more than 5,000 native trees and plants in the project area.
+In addition to habitat and water quality benefits, the project continues to serve as a teaching tool through FOSC-sponsored community volunteer workdays in Dimond Canyon.
+We will need the help of community members as well as community service organizations to help us protect the native trees and plants from encroaching non native invasive plants in the project area.
 FOSC will lead environmental education and hands-on restoration field trips for local students to implement maintenance and monitoring activities.

 The project will improve habitat for macroinvertebrates and for the native rainbow trout population in Sausal Creek.
 By improving water quality, we anticipate an increase in the diversity of macroinvertebrates in this section of Dimond Canyon and downstream in Dimond Park, approaching the diversity found in least-disturbed upstream stream reaches.
 Invasive plant removal will improve habitat quality in Dimond Canyon to benefit a diversity of species including a growing population of migratory bird species.

-This project is funded by the California Department of Water Resources Urban Streams Restoration Program from Proposition 84.
+This project was funded by the California Department of Water Resources Urban Streams Restoration Program from Proposition 84.
 FOSC is working in partnership with the City of Oakland, who co-sponsored FOSC’s grant application.

 Project Sites in Dimond Canyon